 Research suggested that for every quart of beans I wanted to can, I would need two pounds of raw beans.
 Based on that, I bought 25 pounds of green beans, enough for 12 quarts.

 That is a lot of beans, friends.
 In the picture above, that’s one single pound of Romano green beans.

-How do I figure out how many quarts of beans to put up?
+How do I figure out how many quarts of beans to can?

-Based on our usual habits, I knew that my husband and I generally eat a two pound bag of green beans per week, so I assumed we’d want a quart of beans per week over the winter.
-We plan to put in early spring vegetables and eat those instead of relying on either canned or purchased vegetables, so I figured we would need canned beans from September through early April.
+My husband and I generally eat a two pound bag of green beans per week.
+Based on that, I knew we’d need a quart of beans per week over the winter, about 20 weeks.
 That’s (very) roughly 25-30 quarts of green beans.

-Well.
-I couldn’t quite see buying 60 pounds of green beans all at once and I wasn’t sure I’d be able to get enough canning jars (I’m writing this in 2020 when canning supplies are super scarce due to Covid-19).
+I couldn’t quite see buying 60 pounds of green beans all at once.
 So I decided to aim for about half of that.
 Which is still a LOT of beans.
 As noted above, the larger size meant I ended up with double the quarts.